 What’s involved with emptying a septic tank?

-- Our team will arrive at your property and use a pump truck to remove the effluent, sludge and scum from the tank to the point where it is left completely empty.
+- The contractor will arrive at your property and use a pump truck to remove the effluent, sludge and scum from the tank to the point where it is left completely empty.

 - The sludge pumped from the tank is stored in purpose built containers during transport and taken to a waste treatment facility to be correctly disposed of.